quicwg/base-drafts/draft-ietf-quic-http.md

 | 10        | Placeholder      | Placeholder ID                 |
 | 11        | Root of the tree | Absent                         |

-Note that the root of the tree cannot be referenced using a Stream ID of 0, as in {{!RFC7540}}; QUIC stream 0 carries a valid HTTP request.
+Note that unlike {{!RFC7540}}; the root of the tree cannot be referenced using a Stream ID of 0, as in QUIC stream 0 carries a valid HTTP request.
 The root of the tree cannot be reprioritized.
 A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a stream error of type HTTP_MALFORMED_FRAME.
 Likewise, a PRIORITY